 The power of the website speed test

 What the speed test prevents is an incorrect conclusion as to the reason a page is loading slowly.
-It is not only impractical to presume a site can be evaluated in real time by its developers or visitors, it also produces inconsistent results, none of which can be relied on for future development.
+A site can’t be evaluated in real time by its developers or visitors.
+It produces inconsistent results for future development.

 The key to obtaining actual value from spending on web development is to address the right problems with the right solutions.
 This is only one of four possible outcomes.

-Having no information will alert developers to the wrong problem and likely lead to the wrong solution, which is practically guaranteed to exacerbate problems with the site, leading to more expense and more wasted time.
+Having no information will alert developers to the wrong problem.
+It will likely lead to the wrong solution.
+This will lead to more expense and more wasted time.

 Speed test of a website produces valuable info

 While it might seem like magical thinking to suppose that a simple speed test of a website can produce so much valuable information, you have to remember the test is only one tool in a vast selection of applications and software platforms designed to produce factual data.

 A commitment to ongoing development, testing, and quality control is also necessary.
 How to respond to the information is the responsibility of an experienced and knowledgeable developer.
 The good news: a complete set of information is less likely to invite wrong conclusions.
 That’s an advantage that any developer should seek.